Looking After Your Rabbit

 Feeding should be predominantly leafy greens including grass and hay.
 Weeds are fine and you can share your healthy five-a-day with your rabbit.
 Dry food needs to be fed carefully as this is often overfed and can lead to obesity.
 If obese rabbits become unwell they readily develop hepatic lipidosis which can be fatal.
 Obese inactive rabbits have an increased risk of developing painful spinal problems.
 Pellets are preferred as their nutrients are balanced.
 The museli mixes are often only selectively eaten leading to the rabbit consuming an unbalanced diet and this can lead to dental disease.
 These should not be fed.

 We do see rabbits with painful bladder problems associated with sludgy urine.
 This is less likely if the rabbit drinks plenty of water.
 Eating leafy greens encourages water intake and rabbits have been shown to drink more if offered water from a bowl than a bottle so bowls are preferred.

-We vaccinate rabbits annually against Myxomatosis and Viral Haemorrhagic Disease and we advise these vaccinations even in house rabbits as we have seen cases in house rabbits.
+We vaccinate rabbits annually against Myxomatosis and Viral Haemorrhagic Disease (both strains - this entails 2 annual vaccines) and we advise these vaccinations even in house rabbits as we have seen cases in house rabbits.